五邑大学904综合英语2022年考研真题

 C. deserves popular acclaim.
 D.trivializes critical objections.

-4. From the reviewers description we can assume that King Leontes’ behavior is tragic because
+4. From the reviewer’s description we can assume that King Leontes’ behavior is tragic because

 it is